 Chisel handles made of wood are not only the traditionalists choice but woodies prefer the feel of timber over plastic.
 There are a few prefered kinds of wood for the construction of a chisel handle.

 The wood used for making wooden chisel handles

 - Ash (Fraxinus Americana)

 - Hornbeam (Carpinus)

 Plastic Chisel Handles

-Chisel handles made of plastic is often considered the budget option but plastic handles and great on the construction site.
+Chisel handles that are made from plastic are often considered the budget option but plastic handles are great on the construction site.
 Hi-impact plastics can be struck with a hammer making the need to carry a mallet in the toolkit unnecessary.
 I have a selection of hi-impact plastic handles on some of my chisels and yet I still have not managed to shatter one.
 Maybe ‘Shatterproof is a thing?’.
 If I had to take a plastic preference I do love the old Stanley translucent cellulose acetate.

 - socket mount